Compost Moisture content

-During the maturation stage, lower moisture content is desirable, as the compost will become lighter making it easier to mix to make seed or potting compost or to use in the garden.
+During the maturation stage, a slightly lower moisture content is desirable, as the compost will become lighter making it easier to mix to make seed or potting compost or to use in the garden.
 I try to maintain the moisture level during the early stages of maturation but allow it to dry about a month before harvesting.

 In practice, the effective moisture range will vary with the size and type of the material being composted.
 If fibrous materials are used, such as straw or Jerusalem artichoke stems, the moisture content can be higher without the material forming a wet, compacted, anaerobic mass.
 Work at the University of California showed that the moisture content can be as high as 85% to 90% and such material would still compost aerobically.
 If grass cuttings, ash or paper form a significant part of the organic material anaerobic conditions can occur when the moisture content rises above 60% and will occur quite quickly at around 70%.
 As excessive water in the heap results in anaerobic decomposition it will be obvious that the aeration of the heap or bin is directly influenced to the moisture content.
 If the contents of the bin contain sufficient air spaces e.g. corrugated cardboard, egg boxes, hollow stems etc and enough Browns to provide the necessary C: N balance it may not be necessary to physically aerate the bin but if the moisture level is